mighty-gerbils/gerbil-poo/doc/triezip.md

      in the size of the keys and/or the size of the data.

-  2. Unlike most other balanced trees, tries provide a *canonical* representation for any mapping: two equal mappings with always be represented by structurally equal tries.
+  2. Unlike most other balanced trees, tries provide a *canonical* representation for any mapping: two equal mappings will always be represented by structurally equal tries.
      By contrast, red-black trees, AVL trees, B-trees, etc., may be faster for many use cases, but which tree you obtain will depend on the history of insertions and modifications.